ashetonsm/guessrgb-aws/README.md

 A casual browser game.
 Guess the color by selecting a value from the color input.
 The answer is randomly generated.
 The player has five chances to guess correctly.

-If you win or run out of guesses, press "Restart" to play again with a new color!
+If you win or run out of guesses, press "Play Again" to play again with a new color!

 [Play on GitHub Pages](https://ashetonsm.github.io/guessRGB/)